stingalleman/awesome-audiovisual/README.md

 - [CasparCL](https://github.com/Streampunk/casparcl) - `✓ open-source` Implementing the features of CasparCG with Node.JS and OpenCL. `nodejs`
 - [CasperCG](https://casparcg.com/) - `✓ open-source` CasparCG Server is a Windows and Linux software used to play out professional graphics, audio and video to multiple outputs as a layerbased real-time compositor.
 [Source Code](https://github.com/CasparCG)
-- [OBS Studio](https://obsproject.com) - `✓ open-source` Free and open source software for live streaming and screen recording [Source Code](https://github.com/obsproject/obs-studio)
+- [OBS Studio](https://obsproject.com) - `✓ open-source` Free and open source software for live streaming and screen recording.
+[Source Code](https://github.com/obsproject/obs-studio)
 - [VLC Media Player](https://www.videolan.org/vlc/index.html) - Simple to use video player packed with features and plays almost every file type with no need to install codecs.

 #### Control and Orchestration